© Copyright 2010 NewFoundations

 H. That Lickona is held to be an international authority is not a support for your argument.
 This maneuver, called in rhetoric, "Appeal to Authority" brings your exposition under suspicion.

-involved in values education because of poor parenting skills, increase
+to get involved in values education because of poor parenting

 Some of the ways teachers can give appropriate guidance to students concerning values issues is by setting a good example, supporting good behavior and correcting hurtful actions.
 On a daily basis, teachers enforce rules, exercise self-control and show respect for others.
 Allowing students to be part of the decision-making process and sharing responsibilities, teachers can also encourage students to be respectful and responsible individuals.